Where do we go from here:

 The YWCA of Northeast Tennessee and Southwest Virginia will be participating in the Dr. Martin Luther King Jr. Day of Service by honoring healthcare, police and service workers in our area with cards of encouragement.
 The YWCA is encouraging other organizations to honor Dr. King by participating in the federal day of service in their community.

 Emory & Henry College EventsUniversitiesExpired

 King University EventsUniversitiesExpired

-YWCA Northeast TN and Southwest VA retains the right to deny the submission of any events or activities on this calendar that do not advance the organization’s mission of eliminating racism, empowering women and promoting peace, justice, freedom, and dignity for all.
+YWCA NETN and SWVA retains the right to deny the submission of any events or activities on this calendar that do not advance the organization’s mission of eliminating racism, empowering women and promoting peace, justice, freedom, and dignity for all.
 YWCA NETN/SWVA is a non-partisan 501(c)3 organization and does not endorse or support any candidate for public office.
 No politically partisan events will be approved for submission on this calendar.